ilagon/ilagon/README.md

 Pretty much awakened a God-complex in me as I felt like I could turn any idea into reality.

 Currently exploring technologies such as:
-- React(NextJS)
-- TailwindCSS
+- Sveltekit
-- NestJS
+- Motion
-- Flutter
+- AdonisJS

-Hoping soon i'll have time (and the determination) to finally start learning game development with Unity or Godot!
+Hoping soon i'll have time (and the determination) to finally start learning game development with Godot!

 <!---
 ilagon/ilagon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.